isc-projects/bind9/doc/arm/reference.rst

 .. namedconf:statement:: severity
    :tags: logging
-   :short: Defines the priority level of :any:`syslog` messages.
+   :short: Defines the priority level of log messages.

    The :any:`severity` clause works like :any:`syslog`'s "priorities," except that they can also be used when writing straight to a file rather